 Martinique offers an interesting blend of French and Caribbean influences, a mild climate and plenty of outdoor activities suitable for kids, while for those new to the region, Barbados with its top-notch accommodation and plush kids’ clubs makes for an easy and very family-friendly introduction to the Caribbean way of life.

-South of the hurricane zone, the islands of Trinidad and Tobago are the eco-tourism giants of the region, with nature tours and eco-packages the big draw for families.
+South of the hurricane zone, Trinidad and Tobago are the eco-tourism giants of the region, with nature tours and eco-packages the big draw for families.

-Last but by no means least, the Leeward Antilles in the west are home to the islands of Aruba, Bonaire and Curacao, with the first in particular a growing destination for families.
+Last but by no means least, the Leeward Antilles in the west are home to Aruba, Bonaire and Curacao, with the first in particular a growing destination for families.